Walter Villa: Motorcycle racing career

 Villa was born in Castelnuovo Rangone in the Emilia-Romagna region of Italy, between Maranello and Modena, the heart of Italian motor sport country.
 Villa began racing at 13, on a 175cc Moto Morini.
 In his first race, he finished third, beating Giacomo Agostini, who went on to become Italy's greatest-ever bike racer.

-In the early 1970s, Harley-Davidson bought the ailing Aermacchi factory near Milan, with the aim of selling a range of bikes from 125cc machines to complement the traditional big V-twins built in the USA.
+In the early 1970s, Harley-Davidson bought the ailing Aermacchi factory near Milan, with the aim of selling a range of bikes from 125cc machines to complement the traditional big V-twins built in the United States.
 First, they marketed Aermacchi's horizontal single cylinder four-strokes, and then began to develop their own two-strokes.